hsousadev/hsousadev/README.md

 - 🍃 My moment:

-I am currently focused on frontend development, but I have experience as an instructor, IT support and digital media, precisely with Design (CorelDraw and FIGMA) and Video Editing (VEGAS and HITFilms).
+I am currently focused on front-end development, using Rocketseat content as the main source: Bootcamp, NWLs and Discover.
+I have experience as an instructor, IT support and digital media, precisely with Design (CorelDraw and FIGMA) and Video Editing (VEGAS and HITFilms).

 - 👤 Find me on social medias: <br>